-Friends of the Inyo has been at the front of this battle every step of the way.
-At this stage, we all must be prepared to fight K2 Gold’s future proposal.
-We must know who this company is and their intentions for Conglomerate Mesa.
-The best way to do so this at this time is to go their youtube page where K2 Gold has posted a number of videos detailing their plans.
-Armed with this knowledge and our passion for Conglomerate Mesa, we will oppose this project with full force once a public comment period opens.
-We estimate that to be in late Fall or early Winter.
+Friends of the Inyo have been at the front of this battle every step of the way.
+With our partners, we are organizing at grassroots and grasstops to stop this mining threat.
+At this stage, we all must be prepared to fight K2 Gold’s destructive gold mining proposal.
 FOI is leading virtual trips and educating all who will listen while the community strives to permanently protect Conglomerate Mesa.
 We encourage you to join us in this fight!
 The Conglomerate Mesa newsletter and the general Friends of the Inyo newsletter is the best way to stay up to date on the latest information regarding the gold mining threat, outings, and the permanent protection campaign.

 ACTION ALERT: K2 Gold and Mojave Precious Metals Town Hall Happening Wednesday, March 24th at 6:00 PM An opportunity to share your support for protecting Conglomerate Mesa with K2 Gold Questions and Mojave Precious Metals.
 K2 Gold and their subsidiary, Mojave Precious Metals, are hosting a virtual town hall Wednesday, March 24th, at 6 PM.
 We must rise up and stand together to protect Conglomerate Mesa.
 Now is the time to let K2 Gold know that mining at Conglomerate Mesa is not welcome!
 K2 is proposing to open up a wild and remote part of the west Mojave desert on…